Eloi: In H. G. Wells' The Time Machine

-By the year AD 802,701, humanity has evolved into two separate species: the Eloi and the Morlocks.
+By the year AD 802,701, humanity has diverged into two separate species: the Eloi and the Morlocks.
 The Eloi live a banal life of ease on the surface of the Earth while the Morlocks live underground, tending machinery and providing food, clothing, and inventory for the Eloi.
+The narration suggests that the divergence of species may have been the result of a widening separation between social classes.
+The Eloi are suggested to be the descendants of a privileged, surface-dwelling, upper class, which once dominated the subterranean working class.
+The Time Traveler, the story's protagonist, surmises that the surface-dwelling civilization had reached its zenith and devolved into decadence and indifference.
+Meanwhile, the "underworlders", who supported the surface world, grew accustomed to labor and harsh, underground existence, and degenerated into the Morlocks.
+At some point, the Morlocks, who had continued providing for the helpless Eloi (the Time Traveler guesses this may at first have been out of tradition or intrinsic habit) began feeding on their above-ground counterparts and now raise them like cattle to serve as their food supply, consuming the Eloi after being allowed to breed.

-The narration suggests that the separation of species may have been the result of a widening split between different social classes.
-With all their needs and desires perfectly fulfilled, the Eloi have slowly become dissolute and naive: they are described as smaller than modern humans, with shoulder-length curly hair, pointed chins, large eyes, small ears, small mouths with bright red thin lips, and sub-human intelligence.
-They do not perform much work, except to feed, play, and mate, and are characterized by apathy; and when Weena falls into a river, none of the other Eloi help her (she is rescued instead by the Time Traveller).
-Periodically, the Morlocks capture individual Eloi for food; and because this typically happens on moonless nights, the Eloi are terrified of darkness.
+The Eloi are described as anatomically smaller than modern humans (standing roughly four feet tall), with shoulder-length curly hair, pointed chins, large eyes, small ears, small mouths with bright red thin lips, and sub-human intelligence ("on the intellectual level of one of our five-year-old children").
+Their bodies are beautiful in appearance but surprisingly feeble.
+They do not perform much work, except to feed, play, and mate, and are characterized by apathy; when Weena falls into a river, none of the other Eloi move to help her (she is rescued instead by the Time Traveler).
+They live on a diet of fruits and vegetables, which may be cultivated for them by the Morlocks.
+Their language is described as "very sweet and liquid."
+The Eloi seem to dread only darkness and always sleep in droves within their "palaces".
+This is later revealed to be because the Morlocks ascend to harvest them when darkness falls.

-A portion of the book written for the New Review version, later published as a separate short story, reveals that a visit by the Time Traveller to the even more distant future results in his encountering rabbit-like hopping herbivores, apparently the descendants of the Eloi.
+A portion of the book written for the New Review version, later published as a separate short story, reveals that a visit by the Time Traveler to the even more distant future results in his encountering rabbit-like hopping herbivores, apparently the descendants of the Eloi.
 They are described as being plantigrade, with longer hind legs and tailless, being covered with straight greyish hair that "thickened about the head into a Skye terrier's mane", having human-like hands (described as fore feet), and having a roundish head with a projecting forehead and forward-looking eyes that were obscured by lank hair.

-The Eloi are herded, bred and maintained by the Morlocks as a food source, much like cows or pigs are today.
+The two divergent types of humanity can be considered as an social allegory of the split of the capitalists and the laborers in industrial London durning H.G.
+Wells' time.